owasp-cloud-security/owasp-cloud-security/README.md

 You can create a new Github issue for pretty much anything, including:

-* You have an idea for a possible threat but don't have time to research or fully document
+* You have an idea for a possible threat but don't have time to research or fully document it
 * You want to propose an idea for how the community could collaborate more effectively
 * You found a typo or some other error but are not able to submit a pull request with changes
 * There's some key documentation missing

-If you're looking for a way to help out, but you're not sure where to start, then take a look at the list of issues for something you could work on.
+If you're looking for a way to help out, but you're not sure where to start, take a look at the list of issues for something you could work on.

 For more information, see the [Working with Github issues]() section.

 ### Pull requests

-If you want to just get stuck straight in, you can create Github pull requests (PR) with your changes.
+If you want to just get stuck straight in, you can create Github pull requests (PRs) with your changes.
 You don't need to create an issue first.
 Your PR will then be reviewed.
 If all is well, your PR will be merged into the repository.
 If there are questions, these will be done via the comments on the PR.

 For more information, see the [Creating pull requests]() section.

 ## What needs doing

 This project is still in its infancy, so there's plenty of things to do.
-Also, as Cloud security is an ever-expanding landscape, there will always be plenty of things to do ;)
+Also, as cloud security is an ever-expanding landscape, there will always be plenty of things to do ;)

 The following sections detail the different types of activities you can participate in.